 5. Serve hot with toppings and fillings of your choice.

 Storage: The batter will store for 2-3 days in the fridge.
 Eat the pancakes hot or cold on the same day.

-This recipe was made in the Ergohacks Kitchen.
-Click to read more about our access icons used in this review.
+This recipe was created in the Ergohacks Kitchen.
 It was first published on 4 March 2014 and last updated on 20 April 2016.